 The only real limitation to where I can go is the size of the rig.
 There’s even a guy on the Power Wagon forum who sold his Jeep Rubicon to get a Power Wagon.
 You can’t have too big of an ego on the trail though.
 I will turn around when the trail looks like we not might make it through.

 “We love Nevada.
 It’s just wide-open spaces.
 There’s so much BLM land.”

 We love Nevada.
 It’s just wide-open spaces.
 There’s so much BLM land.
 My wife and I shoot guns, enjoy the total privacy, and go rock hounding.
 The old mining camps and equipment in the desert are so fun look at.

 After few days, we’ll stay in a hotel.
 Then we’ll go somewhere to look for turquoise or obsidian.
 Then we’ll go to an old mining town with crumbing buildings.

 Above: Titus Canyon Narrows, Death Valley National Park, California

 We also enjoy Death Valley National Park.
 Death Valley is really cool because there are so many trails to go four-wheel driving.

 We went to one place where someone had told us about a Jeep trail with a grey cliff full of obsidian.
 You can pick up obsidian there all day.
 There were whole and broken pieces.
 We really enjoy rock hounding.

 Some guys on the Wander the West forum have Ham radios that are very high powered.
-But, what do you do if you get bit by snake or flip your truck forty miles from pavement?
+But, what do you do if you get bit by snake or flip your truck 40-miles from pavement?
 If I contacted a guy with a Ham radio, they won’t know where I am.
 I’ve heard bad stories like that.